The Question We're Asked Regularly

 "Do you use Shopify for B2B?"

-But for established wholesale operations, brand familiarity is not the deciding factor.
+But for established wholesale operations, brand familiarity — or a growing feature list — is not the deciding factor.

 The deciding factor is operational fit.